 In the list of visual assets, choose All Image Assets to display the settings for images.

 If you want a short name to appear on your main logo, specify one in the Short Name text box.

 For Windows Phone apps, the values of Short name and Default size are ignored.

-The default value is Assets\Logo.png.
+The default value for the Square 150x150 logo is Assets\Logo.png.

 To display a close-up view of the image in the scaled size, choose the image in the box.
 A preview window opens and lists where each image file will be used.

 The image appears in the box and the file is copied.
 The copied file is named in accordance with the resource naming conventions for Store apps: Name.scale-nnn.ext, where nn is the scale factor.
 For example, the file might be named Logo.scale-100.png.